Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Introduction

-(2) For a large class of CQs our any-$k$ algorithms achieve optimal $\TT(k)$ in data complexity~\cite{DBLP:conf/stoc/Vardi82}, i.e., where query size is treated as a constant.
-We mainly focus on \emph{acyclic} CQs since cyclic CQs can be handled by first decomposing them to acyclic ones~\cite{GottlobGLS:2016} and then applying our techniques.
-Since acyclic CQs can have a tree structure, we first extend our Dynamic Programming framework to a class of problems that we call \emph{T-DP}.
-Then, we apply it to full acyclic CQs, obtaining the optimal $\TT(k) = \O(n + k \log k)$ where $n$ is the size of the database.
-When the query has projections, a known dichotomy~\cite{bagan07constenum} states that, under some complexity-theoretic assumptions, the only (self-join-free) CQs that admit optimal complexity $\TT(k) = \O(n + k)$ for the task of unranked enumeration are those that are free-connex.\footnote{The original dichotomy is phrased in terms of delay, however in this paper we argue that $\TT(k)$ is the practically relevant measure for enumeration (see \Cref{sec:complexity_measures}).} We show that the frontier of optimality stays the same for ranked enumeration: free-connex CQs can be handled with $\TT(k) = \O(n + k \log k)$ and no other (self-join-free) CQ admits this running time.
-In other words, ranked enumeration for ranking functions that are subset-monotone is only slightly more expensive than enumeration in an arbitrary order.
-Note that our approach can be applied to all CQs, not just the free-connex ones, however the strong guarantees do not necessarily hold in that case.
+(2) For a large class of CQs, our any-$k$ algorithms achieve $\TT(k) = \O(n + k \log k)$, in data complexity~\cite{DBLP:conf/stoc/Vardi82}, where $n$ is the size of the database and query size is treated as a constant.
+This is close to the $\Omega(n + k)$ lower bound and the additional logarithmic factor is expected since the $k$ answers are returned sorted.
+We mainly focus on \emph{acyclic} CQs because cyclic CQs can be handled by first decomposing them to acyclic ones~\cite{GottlobGLS:2016} and then applying our techniques.
+Since acyclic CQs can have a more general tree structure (compared to the more restrictive path structure of standard DP), we first extend our Dynamic Programming framework to a class of problems that we call \emph{Tree-DP (T-DP)}. and apply it to \emph{full} acyclic CQs.
+When the query has projections, an established unranked-enumeration dichotomy~\cite{bagan07constenum} states that, under plausible assumptions in fine-grained complexity, the only (self-join-free) CQs that admit $\TT(k) = \O(n + k)$ are those that are free-connex.\footnote{The original dichotomy is phrased in terms of preprocessing and delay.} We establish that the frontier of tractability remains the same with an \smonotone ranking function (minus logarithmic factors); free-connex CQs can be handled with $\TT(k) = \O(n + k \log k)$ and no other (self-join-free) CQ admits this running time.